Legal Blog

 • After July 1st, the sales contract represents the final agreement between the parties as to what, if any, financial contribution(s) the seller is making to the buyer and/or the buyer’s broker.
 This is why you want to ensure Paragraph 2 of the sales contract is filled out properly and correctly.

-• Will the settlement agent need to see the buyer-broker agreement to know what to disburse?
-What about the buyer’s lender?
+• Will the lender need to see the buyer-broker agreement to know what to disburse?

-• Likely yes.
-Plan to provide the buyer-broker agreement to the lender so that the lender is aware of the buyer’s financial obligations, and provide it to the settlement agent as well if needed for disbursement.
+• Possibly.
+Plan to provide the buyer-broker agreement to the lender so that the lender is aware of the buyer’s financial obligations.
 Remember: Buyer is ultimately responsible for compensating the buyer’s agent.
 At the seller's discretion, seller can offer a credit to reduce the buyer’s obligation through a subsidy and/or compensation directly to the buyer’s agent.

 • Do the forms changes impact dual agency?